YourITGroup/UmbColourPicker/README.md

 ###Version 0.0.2:

-* Cleaned and simplified up Controller and removed Directive to make it more reliable.
+* Cleaned up and simplified Controller and removed Directive to make it more reliable.

+###Version 0.0.3:

+* Fixed problem where the color picker wouldn't be initiated correctly unless the site was refreshed.